BCDevOps/devops-platform-workshops/101-lab/content/05_resource_management.md

 Since the Rocket Chat application was built from scratch and not deployed from a template, explore the current resources allocated to the pods:

 - Navigate to your rocketchat deployment and select `Yaml`
 - Take a look a the resources spec under `.spec.template.spec.containers.resources`.
 These values should reflect the resource requests (cpu=500m,memory=512Mi) and limits (cpu=1000m,memory=1024Mi) we set earlier.
+If we had not set any values for requests or limits earlier, we would see `{}` in the resources spec to indicate the deployment was using the default resource allocation.

 - Review the current metrics of your `rocketchat-[username]` pod by navigating to it from the Deployment and then selecting `Pods`